Economic co-ordination

 Although the member states that have adopted the Euro (the Eurozone) share the same currency, much economic policy, in particular tax, spending and budgetary policy, as well as income and wage policy, is not decided jointly, but by the member states’ governments.

 The Treaty of Maastricht and the Lisbon Treaty require Eurozone governments to conduct their general economic policy in a manner designed to avoid inflation within the zone.
-Governments that run excessive budget deficits (i.e. spend more than their income) may have fines imposed on them under the Stability and Growth Pact.
+Governments that run excessive budget deficits and spend more than their income may have fines imposed on them under the Stability and Growth Pact and now under the Stability Treaty.

-There have been calls by federalists and others for Eurozone members to establish a fiscal union (i.e. joint control of tax and spending across the Eurozone) in addition to a monetary union.
+There have been calls by federalists and others for Eurozone members to establish a proper fiscal union with joint control of tax and spending across the Eurozone in addition to a monetary union.
+This would mean automatic transfers from richer to poorer EU countries through a common tax and public spending system, just as happens from richer to poorer areas at national state level.

-All sovereign states are both fiscal and monetary unions capable of combining the most optimal mix of economic tools.
+All sovereign states are both fiscal and monetary unions capable of combining the widest possible mix of economic tools.

 Notes

-Some economists are "Monetarists".
-They believe that the economy should only be controlled through varying the amount of money in circulation.
+Some economists are "monetarists".
+They believe that economies should only be controlled through varying the amount of money in circulation.

 The British economist John Maynard Keynes advised expanding the economy (i.e.cutting taxes and/or increasing public spending so as to raise the demand for goods and services) during difficult economic times.